 Turkey's Disaster and Emergency Management Presidency, or AFAD, said 885 people were injured in Izmir and three other provinces.
 The health minister said eight people were being treated in intensive care, with three of them in critical condition.

-Two teenagers were killed on Samos after being struck by a collapsing wall.
+Two teenagers were killed on the island Samos after being struck by a collapsing wall.
 At least 19 people were injured on the island, with two, including a 14-year-old, being airlifted to Athens and seven hospitalized on the island, health authorities said.

 The small tsunami that hit the Turkish coast also affected Samos, with seawater flooding streets in the main harbor town of Vathi.
-Authorities warned people to stay away from the coast and from potentially damaged buildings.

 The earthquake, which the Istanbul-based Kandilli Institute said had a magnitude of 6.9, was centered in the Aegean northeast of Samos.
 AFAD said it measured 6.6. and hit at a depth of some 16 kilometers (10 miles).

 It was felt across the eastern Greek islands and as far as Athens and in Bulgaria.
 In Turkey, it shook the regions of Aegean and Marmara, including Istanbul.
-Istanbul's governor said there were no reports of damage in the city, Turkey's largest.

 Relations between Turkey and Greece have been particularly tense, with warships from both facing off in the eastern Mediterranean in a dispute over maritime boundaries and energy exploration rights.
-The ongoing tension has led to fears of open conflict between the two neighbors and NATO allies.
+The ongoing tension has led to fears of open conflict between the two neighbors and nominal NATO allies.

 The quake occurred as Turkey was already struggling with an economic downturn and the coronavirus pandemic.
 So far, more than 10,000 people with the virus have died in Turkey.
 The health minister said authorities were distributing masks and disinfectant to protect against COVID-19.